Demonist/SpellDamage/README.md

 #Restrictions
 Works only in WOW **6.2** version and only if **Display Point as Average** setting is **on**.
-Supports user interfaces: standart, ElvUi.
+Supports user interfaces: standard, ElvUi.

 Works only in next locales: